corda/corda/docs/source/vault.rst

 By fungible we refer to assets of measurable quantity (eg. a cash currency, units of stock) which can be combined together to represent a single ledger state.

+.. note:: Generally nodes do not retain states that the node owner is not a participant of, in order to avoid storing states unnecessarily.
+This behaviour can be overriden when recording transactions by specifying `StatesToRecord.ALL_VISIBLE` in the function call parameters.

 Like with a cryptocurrency wallet, the Corda vault can create transactions that send value (eg. transfer of state) to someone else by combining fungible states and possibly adding a change output that makes the values balance (this process is usually referred to as ‘coin selection’).
 Vault spending ensures that transactions respect the fungibility